XRPLF/xrpl.js/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-transaction | [transaction](https://developers.ripple.com/transaction-formats.html) | The specification (JSON) of the transaction to prepare.
+transaction | [Transaction](https://xrpl.org/transaction-formats.html) | The specification (JSON) of the transaction to prepare.
 Set `Account` to the address of the account that is creating the transaction.
-You may omit auto-fillable fields like `Fee`, `Flags`, and `Sequence` to have them set automatically. instructions | [instructions](#transaction-instructions) | *Optional* Instructions for executing the transaction.
+You may omit auto-fillable fields like `Fee`, `Flags`, and `Sequence` to have them set automatically. instructions | [Instructions](#transaction-instructions) | *Optional* Instructions for executing the transaction.

 ### Return Value